DamianSkrzypczak/Remus/README.md

 ### Credits

 Remus is developed at [BTM](https://biostat.umed.pl), Medical Univeristy of Lodz, Poland.
+Application's UI and initial work on its internals has been done by [Damian Skrzypczak](https://github.com/DamianSkrzypczak).

+This project is funded by NCN Polonez grant no 2016/23/P/NZ2/04251.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 665778.

 ![eu](https://seru71.github.io/polonez-project/img/eu_logo.jpg)
 ![ncn](https://seru71.github.io/polonez-project/img/ncn_logo.png)